Design is creation, process and outcome of an idea. This page offers a glimpse into the process behind crafting a brand identity for Metercube.

 in English

-When introducing a new brand to the world, it’s always good to go with a wordmark logo.
-This helps to build brand recognition, as the audience will associate the business with the fonts and colours of your logo.
-Keeping in lowercase makes it more legible and compact bold characteristics will speak the confidence the brand withhold.
-The accents were also shortened to add to its compactness.
+When introducing a new brand to the world, it’s always good to start with a wordmark logo.
+This helps build brand recognition, as the audience will associate the business with the fonts and colors of your logo.
+Keeping it in lowercase makes it more legible and compact, while bold characteristics speak to the confidence the brand embodies.
+The accents were also shortened to enhance its compactness.

 in Kannada

-Being associated with in a state in India, the regional language is a norm to have.
-Even though I haven’t ever worked on Kannada language typefaces prior, making it look like from same family was needed.
-The stress in the typeface was taken similar to English and protruding descend was reduced in size without losing the overall visual balance.
+Being associated with a state in India where the regional language is the norm, it was necessary to ensure that the Kannada typeface looked like it belonged to the same family.
+Even though I hadn’t worked on Kannada language typefaces before, maintaining this consistency was crucial.
+The stress in the typeface was aligned similar to English, and protruding descenders were reduced in size without compromising the overall visual balance.

 Colours

-While typeface is key with wordmark logos, colours shouldn’t be overlooked.
-A splash of colour can be the difference between a forgettable wordmark and one that stands out in people’s minds.
-Primarily we have used black and its variants.
-Brand directional colour is yellow which works as secondary, but sparingly used.
+While the typeface is crucial for wordmark logos, colors should not be overlooked.
+A splash of colour can make the difference between a forgettable wordmark and one that stays in people’s minds.
+Primarily, we have used black and its variants.
+The brand’s directional colour is yellow, which serves as a secondary color but is sparingly used.

 Why Yellow?